 looting and burning, and left laughing and hand in hand with their bags

-full of treasures; one of the robbers is called France and the other Britain.
-In his letter Hugo hoped that one day France would feel guilty and return what it had plundered to China.
+full of treasures; one of the robbers is called France and the other Britain".

-Looted Chinese treasures: 3 bronze sculptures--the heads of an ox, a monkey and a tiger which once adorned a water clock in Yuan Ming Yuan were auctioned in May 2000.
-China is now paying huge amount of cash to the foreigners to buy back their own looted national treasures, which is really equivalent as the 2nd looting of China.
+Looted Chinese treasures: 3 bronze sculptures--the heads of an ox, a monkey and a tiger which once adorned a water clock in Yuan Ming Yuan were auctioned.
+China is now paying huge amount of cash to the foreigners to buy back their own looted national treasures only to drive prices higher, which could really be equivalent to the 2nd looting of China.

 For details, refer to the book

-"1860: Old Summer Palace big disaster" (Le sac du Palais d"ete, seconde guerre de l"opium) by French history scholar Bernard Brizay.
+"1860: Old Summer Palace big disaster" (Le sac du Palais d"ete, seconde guerre de l"opium) by French historian Bernard Brizay.

 In 1860, China was forced to sign the Peking Convention, in which China was forced to observe the Treaties of Tientsin.
 China also had to pay an increased indemnity - 16 million taels of silver and Kowloon and Stonecutters Island were ceded to British etc ........